blankworker1/BYOB/guide.md

 1. Locate the field labeled “Community Label (max 4 chars)” at the top of the page.

-2. Type your 4-character community label (for example, BOSA).
+2. Type your 4-character community name (for example, BOSA).

 3. This label will appear in the bottom-right corner of each poster sheet.